businessman drawing colorful light bulb with IPV6 abbreviation, new technology idea concept

 IPv6 security and important IPv6 RFCs

 RFC 2463 “Internet Control Message Protocol (ICMPv6) for the Internet Protocol Version 6 Specification” states that no ICMP message can be generated in response to an IPv6 packet destined for multicast groups.
 This protects your host’s IPv6 stack and is designed with RFC 2463 specifications.
 Smurf attacks should not be a threat if all hosts comply with RFC 2463.
 However, there are two exemptions to this rule.
-“The “packet too big” and “parameter problem ICMP” is generated in response to packets destined for a multicast group.
+“The “packet too big” and “parameter problem ICMP” are generated in response to packets destined for a multicast group.

-Prevent uncontrolled forwarding of these ICMPv6 message types, filter based on ICMPv6 type.
+Prevent uncontrolled forwarding of these ICMPv6 message types, and filter based on the ICMPv6 type.
 To prevent packet amplification attacks for “packet too big” and “parameter problem ICMP” filter based on ICMPv6 Type 2: “Packet too big” and ICMPv6 Type 4: “Parameter problem.”
 You can also rate-limit these message types with the ipv6 ICMP rate-limit command.

 Ipv6 filtering